akilby/tributary-cache/README.md

 It's still kludgy, but very handy.

-Warning: this package does its best to search for all called child code but it definitely does not yet work perfectly.
+Warning: this package does its best to search for all functions called by the memoized function, but it definitely does not yet work perfectly.
 For example, some function called inside a class don't seem to be recognized.